fallenhitokiri/screamingatmyscreen.com/content/How To SSG.md

 You can follow the different steps by looking at `ssg.py` in [this repository](https://github.com/fallenhitokiri/how-to-ssg) which holds the whole static site generator source code, two example posts and a template - which is as simple as possible.
 Make sure you install [markdown2](https://pypi.python.org/pypi/markdown2) and [jinja](http://jinja.pocoo.org) using [pip](https://pypi.python.org/pypi/pip) before running it, maybe even setup a [virtualenv](https://pypi.python.org/pypi/virtualenv).
 If you do not know Python well enough to understand every line of code I suggest you look up all imports in the [docs](https://docs.python.org/2.7/) to fully understand what is going on.

 The script is not very long and is meant to be an introduction to the different steps.
 We will not always stick to best practices, make code reusable or structure it perfectly.
 Just read it from the top to the button - ideally when having this post open side by side.
+You will have to do some research on your own to complete the "do it yourself" parts.

 ## Step 1 - Read
 Listing files in a directory, reading files and writing files are most likely part of the standard library of any high level language - at least I am not aware of one that does not provide those functions, please correct me if I am wrong.